vesoft-inc/nebula-importer/README.md

 ## Prepare Configuration File

-Nebula Importer reads the CSV file to be imported and **Nebula Graph** server data through the YAML configuration file.
+Nebula Importer reads the CSV file to be imported and **Nebula Graph** Server data through the YAML configuration file.
 Here's an [example](examples/example.yaml) of the configuration file and the CSV file.
 Detail descriptions for the configuration file see the following section.

 ```yaml
 version: v1rc1